jshafto/app_academy_notes/w2_learning_obectives.md

    - when we use `this` in a method it refers to the object that the method is invoked on
       - it will let you access other pieces of information from within that object, or even other methods
       - method style invocation -  `object.method(args)` (e.g. built in examples like `Array#push`, or `String#toUpperCase`)
+   - context is set every time we invoke a function
+   - function style invocation sets the context to the global object no matter what
+   - being inside an object does not make the context that object! you still have to use method-style invocation
 - Utilize the built in `Function#bind` on a callback to maintain the context of this
    - when we call bind on a function, we get an exotic function back—so the context will always be the same for that new function
 ```javascript